 If you look at a PST in a directory listing – it’s just one file.
 It’s effectively a container file, and with most solutions that you can use to move or eliminate PST contents, you’re typically looking at taking the whole file with you.
 This can mean taking a whole bunch of stuff you just don’t need or that falls outside of your retention policy.
 Having said this, it’s possible to take a more granular approach and just select the items you want to move according to different criteria.
 We have found this saves a lot of time and network bandwidth (as well as archive storage).

 4. PSTs might be changing all the time

 If you plan to tackle PSTs we recommend you create an Outlook Group Policy that makes the existing PSTs read only and prevents new PSTs from being created.
 This will put your PSTs in a ‘stable’ situation while you are tackling them.

 From a legal and audit point of view, who owns a PST file can be vital information.
 Where PST files are stored on network shares it might seem to be obvious who the owner is, but this depends on how structured the shares are and permissions on each folder within the share.
 Where “team” folders exist, each PST file could contain messages which are “owned” by several people.
 Where PST files are stored on desktops then you need to examine what happens when one user leaves and another joins.
 Are the desktops completely rebuilt or just new profiles configured?
 In the latter case PST files could be lurking that belong to users who have left the organisation many moons ago!

 Users who are working offline will tend to have PST on laptops.
 Using Outlook in cache mode (which creates an OST file) is the logical alternative for enabling offline access, so following a PST migration exercise you need to make allowance for the extra network traffic that will be created during the first offline synch after migrating them.

-There are many more PST tips we have - watch this space.
+There are many more PST tips we have.